 If the BMI measurement is high the national institutes of health (NIH) identifies this as one of the risk factors for obesity-related diseases.
-These include cardiovascular disease; high blood pressure and high cholesterol levels, type diabetes and other health problems.
+Health risks associated with a high BMI include cardiovascular disease; high blood pressure and high cholesterol levels, type diabetes and other health problems.

-In less modern times everybody’s Body Mass Index was calculated using the simple body mass index bmi formula of: your weight in kilograms divided by your height in square metres.
+In less modern times everybody’s Body Mass Index was calculated using the simple body mass index bmi formula of: your body weight in kilograms divided by your height in square metres.
 However, you don’t have to worry about mathematics at all, and after some fine tuning the bmi calculators work out your BMI according to your gender too.

 To calculate your BMI use Dr. Hall’s very own BMI calculator.

-Also notice that Men’s body mass index gradually increases with Age, until after age 50 to 60, when a gradual decline occurs.
+Also notice that Men’s body mass index gradually increases with age, until after the age of 50 to 60, when a gradual decline occurs.

 Do you notice a few differences between men and women?
-At less than 50th percentile, men have a higher BMI than women, likely because men tend to have more skeletal muscle mass.
+Indeed, under the 50th percentile, men have a higher BMI than women, likely because men tend to have more skeletal muscle mass.